CharityEverett/gobackfetchit-public/README.md

-@"
-# Africa Moon Visualization
+# Go Back Fetch It

-This project uses A-Frame to create a visualization of Africa wrapped around the moon for scale.
+This project aims to create an Aframe WebXR framework for active data visualizations that run in browser, on mobile, and across XR devices.
+The first visualization is a spatial visualization of Africa wrapped around the moon to showcase the landmass that is 80% of the size of the moon.
+This can be used as a basis for comparing scales

 ## Setup